 What is the National Association of Colleges and Employers (NACE)?
 Who can I call for information?
-Can you help me find human resources/staffing or career counseling professionals to interview?What is the average starting salary for a new college graduate?What are the top qualities employers look for in college graduates?What do college students/new grads look for in an employer?What kind of benefits does a student/new grad look for?Does it pay to have a college education?What does the job market look like for the Class of 2016?How many students will graduate this year?
+Can you help me find human resources/staffing or career counseling professionals to interview?What is the average starting salary for a new college graduate?What are the top qualities employers look for in college graduates?What do college students/new grads look for in an employer?What constitutes a good benefits package, according to new graduates?Does it pay to have a college education?What does the job market look like for the Class of 2017?How many students will graduate this year?

 Established in 1956, the National Association of Colleges and Employers (NACE) is a nonprofit association that links college career services professionals and employers of new college graduates.
 Its membership includes more than 3,100 colleges and universities and employer organizations nationwide.